FHOOEAIST/python-archetype/README.md

 python archetype.py
 ```

-Afterwards you are prompted to input the required information.:
+Afterwards you are prompted to input the required information.

 ## How to continue?